sunixzs/static-page-skeleton.minimal/README.md

 In _./data*.json_ you can define variables for _nunjucks_ p.e. to set an _baseUrl_.

+## Built in http server for development

+Run `npm run http-server` (after building development with `gulp build` or `npm run build`) and follow the URL in the console (it should be http://127.0.0.1:8080).

 ## License

 MIT - sunixzs - see [license](LICENSE)